SwethaMagesh/blockchain_assignment1/README.md

 ```

-**NOTE: Networkx libraries for generation of graph takes more time.
+**NOTE: Networkx libraries for generation of graph gets stuck sometimes.
 If the script takes more time, just rerun the command again.**

 **Requirements:**
 Install the following python dependencies